Treatment algorithm

 oral folic acid replacement

-Ruling out vitamin B12 (cobalamin) deficiency is important because initiation of folic acid therapy may mask neurological manifestations of underlying vitamin B12 deficiency.
+Ruling out vitamin B12 (cobalamin) deficiency is important.
+Initiation of folic acid therapy may resolve the haematological manifestations of vitamin B12 deficiency, but allow the neurological manifestations of underlying vitamin B12 deficiency to progress.

 Oral folic acid therapy should be given to asymptomatic patients with documented folate deficiency, with or without macrocytosis.